Comparing Siyata Mobile (SYTA) and Its Competitors

 |2.43

-Siyata Mobile presently has a consensus target price of $17.00, suggesting a potential upside of 316.67%.
-As a group, “Radiotelephone communication” companies have a potential upside of 33.15%.
-Given Siyata Mobile’s stronger consensus rating and higher probable upside, research analysts clearly believe Siyata Mobile is more favorable than its rivals.
+Siyata Mobile presently has a consensus target price of $17.00, suggesting a potential upside of 332.57%.
+As a group, “Radiotelephone communication” companies have a potential upside of 27.56%.
+Given Siyata Mobile’s stronger consensus rating and higher probable upside, analysts plainly believe Siyata Mobile is more favorable than its rivals.

 Summary